 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

 |SAT/ACT scores must be received by||July 30|

-The student-faculty ratio at Bethune-Cookman University is 17:1, and the school has 41.1 percent of its classes with fewer than 20 students.
-The most popular majors at Bethune-Cookman University include: Corrections and Criminal Justice, Other; Business Administration and Management, General; Registered Nursing/Registered Nurse; and Psychology, General.
-The average freshman retention rate, an indicator of student satisfaction, is 67.8 percent.
+The student-faculty ratio at Bethune-Cookman University is 17:1, and the school has 48.7 percent of its classes with fewer than 20 students.
+The most popular majors at Bethune-Cookman University include: Business Administration and Management, General; Psychology, General; Corrections and Criminal Justice, Other; Registered Nursing/Registered Nurse; and Speech Communication and Rhetoric.
+The average freshman retention rate, an indicator of student satisfaction, is 68 percent.

-Bethune-Cookman University has a total undergraduate enrollment of 3,527, with a gender distribution of 39.9 percent male students and 60.1 percent female students.
-At this school, 46.0 percent of the students live in college-owned, -operated, or -affiliated housing and 54.0 percent of students live off campus.
+Bethune-Cookman University has a total undergraduate enrollment of 3,486, with a gender distribution of 41.5 percent male students and 58.5 percent female students.
 Bethune-Cookman University is part of the NCAA I athletic conference.

 |Student gender distribution|

 |Undergraduate men who are members of a fraternity||N/A|

 |Undergraduate women who are members of a sorority||N/A|